|

 arrowhead

-through his atomizer.
-The result was an infusion of collapsed
+144. The result was an infusion of collapsed

 matter

 found only on former stars like Corlos.
-"Who shaped the

 would require precision measurement equipment found only within machine

-worlds to determine exactly which star the collapsed matter came from,
+realms to determine exactly which star the collapsed matter came from,

 and a

-detour to Cacci Dai was unauthorized.
+detour to Cacci Dai was not authorized.
+"Biologicals hate mundane

 |